 - Concrete heaving cracks are caused by the earth freezing, unfreezing, and moving over time, forcing the top layer of concrete to move with it and appear as long, narrow fissures.

-- Settling concrete cracks are broader than other cracks and originate from too much gap between the concrete’s base and top surface.
+- Settling concrete cracks are broader than others and originate from too much gap between the concrete’s base and top surface.

-- Improper drying cracks emerge in small but frequent cracks in concrete that hasn’t cured properly, mainly due to the concrete drying too quickly due to a low water ratio
+- Improper drying cracks emerge in small but frequent cracks in concrete that haven’t cured properly, mainly due to the concrete drying too quickly due to a low water ratio.

 Other factors that contribute to concrete cracking

-Consider the various elements that can contribute to low concrete quality or serve as the root source of the problem, as well as how they connect to your cracks, after you’ve determined what type of concrete cracks you have.
+Consider the various elements that can contribute to low concrete quality or serve as the root source of the problem and how they connect to your cracks after you’ve determined what type of concrete cracks you have.
 Here are several examples: